pavlovtech/WebReaper/README.md

 </p>

-:exclamation: This is work in progres!
+:exclamation: This is work in progress!
 API is not stable and will change.

 ## 📋 Example: